ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Top 5 Open-Source Projects for Developers in 2024 - <a href="https://medium.com/openalternative/top-5-open-source-projects-for-developers-in-2024-0eba45ab74ae" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Comprehensive Guide to Server-Side Rendering (SSR) in React - <a href="https://medium.com/@ritiksinha91/a-comprehensive-guide-to-server-side-rendering-ssr-in-react-5a3460fad925" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `OpenAlternative`**
+✍️ **posted by `Ritik`**

-<blockquote>If you’re a developer looking to improve your productivity, check out some outstanding open-source projects I’ve found.
-They can enhance…</blockquote>
+<blockquote>Mastering Server-Side Rendering in React: From Basics to Hydration</blockquote>

 <h3>2.
-Part 2: From 1 to 1M — Scaling a Full-Stack Web Application Platform to Handle 1M Daily Visitors - <a href="https://medium.com/@isaac.adams/part-2-from-1-to-1m-scaling-a-full-stack-web-application-platform-to-handle-1m-daily-visitors-24994ef1532b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Serverless, Location-Aware Search for web and mobile apps with Agent Builder & BigQuery - <a href="https://medium.com/google-cloud/serverless-location-aware-search-for-web-and-mobile-apps-with-agent-builder-bigquery-89f2fef1ab20" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Isaac Adams`**
+✍️ **posted by `Google Cloud - Community`**

-<blockquote>In part two of this series, we cover how to scale a web application platform to support 1M daily visitors.</blockquote>
+<blockquote>You’ve just landed in a new city, hotel booked, bags dropped, and ready to explore.
+But where to go first?
+That trendy coffee shop…</blockquote>

 <h3>3.
 Meet Angular v19 - <a href="https://medium.com/angular-blog/meet-angular-v19-7b29dfd05b84" target="_blank" rel="noopener noreferrer">link</a></h3>